 This post may contain compensated links.
 Refer to my disclaimer for more info.

-We prepare our homes around here for other things like decor and coziness, but we typically don’t think about how to prepare for a hurricane or other disasters until it’s emergency time.
-Amen?
+We prepare our homes around here for other things like holiday decor, but do we know how to prepare for a hurricane or other disasters like we should?
 I’m guilty too, y’all, even though I know firsthand what it feels like to lose it all.
-We recently visited the Florida Keys and saw recovery from a hurricane still going on a year later.
-Today I’m sharing quick ways that wives can prepare our homes right now that often aren’t thought of until it’s too late.
+Depending on hurricane categories, they can be so powerful!
+The the Florida Keys and Gulf Coast beaches recovery is still going on many months later.
+So I’m sharing quick ways you may not have thought of, friends, to prepare for hurricanes and other natural disasters!

-I’m sharing how to prepare for a hurricane & other disaster home tips from our own experiences.
-Go through my list of things to do below before threats of a tornado, flood, hurricane or other disaster strikes to gain a little piece of mind!
+I’m sharing how to prepare for a hurricane list & other disaster home tips from our own experiences.
+Go through my list of things to do for tornado, flood, or hurricanes for a little piece of mind!

 How to prepare for a hurricane at home